-A cyanotype by Siobhan Byrns, a Lynchburg College art professor, has been selected for a fine art exhibition curated by Sam Abell, an influential American photographer known best for his contributions to National Geographic.
+A cyanotype by Siobhan Byrns, a University of Lynchburg art professor, has been selected for a fine art exhibition curated by Sam Abell, an influential American photographer known best for his contributions to National Geographic.

 “What the Water Took from Us #1” will be on display in PHOTO ’16, a national exhibition at the Multiple Exposures Gallery in the Torpedo Factory Art Center from October 18 to November 27.
 LC alumni are invited to join Byrns for the artist reception at the gallery on October 29 from 2 to 4 p.m.
 During that reception, Abell will give a talk and present awards.

 Thousands of photos were considered for the exhibition, and only 35 were chosen.
 Most of the entries have a more photojournalistic style, making Byrns’ piece stand out as a fine art piece. “to be included with the photojournalists is an incredible honor,” she said.

 Winning this sign of approval from a photographer of Abell’s stature was an great surprise, too, Byrns added.

 A cyanotype is a photographic image made by using light to print an image onto a canvas laden with iron compounds.
 Byrns teaches the method in her advanced photography class at LC.
 She enjoys the physical, labor-intensive process of printing a cyanotype.
 “It feels more like you’re making a photograph instead of just taking a photograph,” Byrns said.

 Her cyanotype in the PHOTO ’16 exhibition is part of a series that depicts white clothing in a blue background that makes the objects appear to be floating in water.
 It was on exhibit in Connecticut before taking a spot in the National Juried Photography Exhibition at the Academy Center of the Arts in Lynchburg in September.